alantech/iasql/site/blog/tutorials/sql.md

 ---
 sidebar_position: 1
+date: 2022-12-14
 slug: '/fargate'
+tags: [tutorial]
 ---

-# Deploy containerized app to AWS ECS Fargate using IaSQL
+# Deploy containerized app to ECS Fargate

-In this tutorial, we will run SQL queries on an IaSQL [database](../concepts/db.md) to deploy a Node.js HTTP server within a docker container on your AWS account using Fargate ECS, IAM, ECR, and ELB.
+In this tutorial, we will run SQL queries on an IaSQL [database](/docs/concepts) to deploy a Node.js HTTP server within a docker container on your AWS account using Fargate ECS, IAM, ECR, and ELB.
 The container image will be built locally, hosted within a private repository in ECR, and deployed to ECS using Fargate.
-# IaSQL on SQL

 ## Start managing an AWS account with a hosted IaSQL db